Getting Your COVID-19 Vaccine

 What should I know about the current COVID-19 vaccines?

 Both the Pfizer and Moderna vaccines require two doses given a few weeks apart.
-The first dose of a vaccine jump-starts an immune response by prompting antibody production.
-This is the body’s first opportunity to recognize and defend against the virus.
+The first dose of a vaccine jump-starts an immune response and fires up antibody production.
+This is the body’s first opportunity to recognize and defend against the virus, but it is possible to get COVID-19 between your first and second dose.
 The second dose helps the body produce even more antibodies and strengthens the immune response.

-Pfizer vaccines will be given 21 days apart, and Moderna shots will be given 28 days apart.
+Pfizer vaccines are given 21 days apart, and Moderna shots are given 28 days apart.

 The Janssen (Johnson & Johnson) vaccine requires a single dose.